riyalchandrakar/MEDI-TRACK/README.md

 ## Features

-- User authentication for patients, doctors, and admins
+- User authentication for patients, doctors, and admins.
-- Patient management including records and appointments
+- Patient management including records, appointments, prescriptions and history.
-- Doctor management with profiles and schedules
+- Doctor management with profiles, appointment history and schedules.
-- Admin dashboard for overseeing hospital operations
+- Admin dashboard for overseeing hospital operations.
-- Responsive design for mobile and desktop users
+- Responsive design for mobile and desktop users.

 ## Technologies Used